 Evenings to Remember (E2R)

-We established a dinner and lecture series to engage our community supporters, the Friends of the CNLM.
-The series, named “Evenings to Remember” is supported by the Herklotz Lecture Endowment.
+The Evenings to Remember series, supported by the Herklotz Lecture Endowment is a special event for our community supporters, the Friends of the CNLM.
 The dinner and lecture take place in an intimate setting in the CNLM Herklotz facility and the courtyard in the evening.
 These events provide an opportunity for our community to interact closely with CNLM faculty and learn about the latest research developments.
-To receive information on E2R events, you must be a member of the Friends of the CNLM Community Support Group (see below).
+To receive information on E2R events, you must be a member of the Friends of the CNLM Community Support Group.
 Attendance is by invitation only.
 Email email@example.com to inquire.

-School tours and visits
+School Tours and Visits

 The extraordinary research happening at the CNLM has warranted frequent coverage by media outlets.
 Our research accomplishments are frequently covered by local and regional print media such as the O.C.
 Register and Los Angeles Times, national venues such as The New York Times as well as international venues such as The Times and The Guardian.
 CNLM Fellows have appeared in countless TV and radio interviews.
 Work at the CNLM has been frequently featured on CBS’s 60 minutes, ABC News’ 20/20, BBC News, and other media.